Pavel-Kubica/anonymizer/REPORT.md

 Logs will continue to be stored in temporary files until they can be successfully written.
 Only after that will they be deleted.

+If too many subsequent writes fail, at some point the size of the accumulated data may exceed the maximum request size that the clickhouse proxy is prepared to accept.
+To prevent this, the program limits the size of the request string to a defined constant (PeriodicSender::MAX_REQUEST_SIZE).
+An insert request will be sent every minute whether this limit has been reached or not.

 ## Limitations

 ### Lost data